80%

 What if I can't explain how I make certain decisions?

 That's common.
 Many decisions that feel intuitive are actually pattern recognition from years of experience.
 To document them, track decisions for 30 days.
 Every time you make a pricing call, scheduling decision, or customer handling choice, write down what you decided and why.
 Patterns emerge.
 Those patterns become decision frameworks.
-If you truly can't articulate the decision logic, it might be arbitrary, in which case documenting any consistent approach is better than leaving it mysterious.

 How long does complete documentation take?